kingsmanrip/fasterInvoice/PROGRESS.md

    - Enhanced invoice cards with clear status indicators and action buttons
    - Added proper display of invoice numbers
    - Fixed data ordering to show newest invoices at the top
+   - Improved invoice detail action buttons:
+     - Fixed buttons at the bottom of the screen for easy access
+     - Increased button size and spacing for better touch targets
+     - Made buttons responsive (stacked on mobile, side-by-side on desktop)
+     - Added proper visual styling for all action buttons

 ## Recent Fixes